fatkodima/sidekiq-iteration/guides/custom-enumerator.md

 Iteration leverages the [`Enumerator`](https://ruby-doc.org/core-3.1.2/Enumerator.html) pattern from the Ruby standard library, which allows us to use almost any resource as a collection to iterate.

+Before writing an enumerator, it is important to understand [how Iteration works](iteration-how-it-works.md) and how your enumerator will be used by it.
+An enumerator must `yield` two things in the following order as positional
+arguments:
+- An object to be processed in a job `each_iteration` method
+- A cursor position, which Iteration will persist if `each_iteration` returns succesfully and the job is forced to shut down.
+It can be any data type your job backend can serialize and deserialize correctly.

+A job that includes Iteration is first started with `nil` as the cursor.
+When resuming an interrupted job, Iteration will deserialize the persisted cursor and pass it to the job's `build_enumerator` method, which your enumerator uses to find objects that come _after_ the last successfully processed object.

 ## Cursorless Enumerator

 Consider a custom Enumerator that takes items from a Redis list.
 Because a Redis list is essentially a queue, we can ignore the cursor: